What makes our classes unique?

 At Dame2Salsa, we teach Cuban rueda as, in our humble opinion, it is the best way to learn Cuban salsa.
 As all the moves are performed together in a circle at the same time, helping students assimilate the rhythm better.
 This also helps to internalize the rhythmic patterns of salsa in far less classes.
 As you change partners constantly, our students will get used to dancing with different kinds of partners, which in turn gets them ready for social dancing (clubs, dance events, etc.).
 And after all, salsa is a social dance!

 Our class groups are small and balanced.
 We firmly believe that we can dedicate more time and attention to individual students when there are only a few people in class.
 This is the reason why our groups have a maximum of 16 students (some only 10!) and always two teachers in every class.
 We always have the same spots available for leaders and followers in a group: in a 10-student group there are spots for 5 leaders and 5 followers.
 This way everybody dances and students do not need to wait for their turn to dance.
+Signing up with a dance partner is not required, as we always take it upon ourselves to organize the groups to accommodate everyone to make up a balanced group of dancers.

 At Dame2Salsa, our groups are closed, which is very difficult to find in a dance class.
 Once every 3-month course starts, we do not allow people to sign up until the course is over.
 This allows for all the students in a class to have the same level and learn consistently, at the same pace.
 Furthermore, it also prevents the situation where a newcomer would join in the middle of the course, probably feeling lost and stopping the progress for the rest of the class.